ef-ds/deque/BENCHMARK_TESTS.md

 - [phf](https://github.com/phf/go-queue): slice, ring based queue implementation.
 Interesting to note the author did a pretty good job researching and probing other queue implementations as well.
 - [gammazero](https://github.com/gammazero/deque): the deque implemented in this package is also a slice, ring based queue implementation.
 - [cookiejar](https://github.com/karalabe/cookiejar/blob/master/collections/deque/deque.go): the deque implemented in this package uses a circular slice of blocks to store the elements.
 Interesting to note the queue uses a block size of 4096, suggesting it is optimized for large data sets.
+- [juju](https://github.com/juju/utils/blob/master/deque/deque.go): the deque implemented in this package uses a doubly-linked list (list.List) of blocks.
+A quick [search for "deque"](https://godoc.org/?q=deque) on GoDoc.org shows this deque is by far the most imported of all deques there.

 ## Results